13th January 2021

 The impact of these increased risks has manifested in many ways, with individuals and families affected by some or all of the following:

 - Worry for self and family, about illness and/or social and financial impacts

-- Worry about transmission of the virus to loved ones, known contacts, professionals and carers, colleagues, other residents in home or accommodation, unknown members of the public, etc.
+- Worry about the transmission of the virus to loved ones, known contacts, professionals and carers, colleagues, other residents in-home or accommodation, unknown members of the public, etc.